-- In general, RAC applicants find it difficult to estimate their GPU needs, which in most cases are over requested (and underutilized) by an important factor.
+- In general, RAC applicants find it difficult to estimate their GPU needs, which in most cases are over requested (and underutilized).
 We strongly encourage future RAC applicants to do two things before applying: start using the GPUs in order to get a better understanding of their needs and consult with our technical staff.
 Our staff can provide advice on how to benchmark your codes and calculate your GPU needs as accurately as possible.

-- GPU allocations are constrained, among other things, by the type of GPU (pascal, voltas, T4) requested and available in each system.
+- GPU allocations are constrained, among other things, by the type of GPU (Pascal, Volta, T4) requested and available in each system.